NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 The :ref:`Data Drift<data-drift>` functionality can help here.

 This may help to indicate which of our population characteristics have changed and how.
-This will naturally lead to investigating *why* they changed which is not covered by NannyML.
+This will sometimes lead to investigating *why* they changed which is not covered by NannyML.

 When the target results become available they can be compared with the estimated results as demonstrated :ref:`here<compare_estimated_and_realized_performance>`.
 You can learn more